 Hurricane deductibles are for those breathtaking moments along our Gulf Coast when the massive tropical storms roll in.
 People who live in Houston, Galveston, Corpus Christi, or Port Aransas all have a story about their favorite hurricane.
 This deductible gets applied to damage that comes from those storms and is typically a percentage of your dwelling value.
 If you live in Abilene, this deductible will not have an effect on your policy even though it is listed.
 If you live in the Coastal plain or close to it, this deductible will have a higher minimum value than those inland.

 Wind & Hail deductibles apply to events that create damage to your home from a storm.
 It is often referred to as your "roof" deductible as a hail claim on your roof is the number one type of home insurance claim in Texas.
 This deductible in Texas is always going to be a percentage of your dwelling value.
 These minimum deductible amounts are being raised in the more hail prone areas like North Texas and Dallas-Ft Worth.

 All Other Perils deductibles apply to everything else you can claim against your Texas homeowners insurance policy that is not listed in 1 & 2 above.
 This deductible can be either a flat dollar amount or a percentage of the dwelling value.
 The minimum amount required can be very low compared to the other two deductibles.
 However, the lower deductible will raise your premium.

 If you would like to work with real, local Texans that are focused on providing you options for coverage we fit that bill.
 As local independent insurance agents we shop the marketplace for you so that you can have the best coverage at the best price.
 That way we can all sleep at night.
-To get started working with our highly trained, professional agents, just click that blue button below and we will get started!
+To get started working with our highly trained, professional agents, just click that green button below and we will get started!